-Special burial plots available in Council cemeteries include White Russian, (Belfast), Indian , (Sydenham), Muslim (Rum Lawn; Memorial Park), non-local Maori (268 plots, Memorial Park) and Jewish, (Linwood).
-In addition, a request has been received through the 2005 consultation process for an area to be set aside at Memorial Park Cemetery for Russian Orthodox burials.
-It is recommended that this request receive further consideration as required under Burial and Cremations Act 1964.
+Special burial plots available in Council cemeteries include White Russian, (Belfast), Indian, (Sydenham), Muslim (Rum Lawn; Memorial Park), non-local Maori (268 plots, Memorial Park), Jewish, (Linwood), and at Memorial Park Cemetery for Russian Orthodox.
+In addition, a request has been received for an area to be set aside for the Bhutanese community at Memorial.
+Such requests are required to be considered under Burial and Cremation Act 1964.

 Representatives of Pacific Island people have asked that a more culturally-sensitive approach be applied to their burial needs which could involve the designation of special areas to meet these requirements.
-It is recommended that this request is further investigated in consultation with Pacific Island representatives.
-The proposed Cemeteries Master Plan will consider community and other needs for denominational areas in cemeteries as the newer ones no longer have different religions in segregated areas.
+The proposed Cemeteries Master Plan will consider community and other needs for denominational areas in cemeteries as the newer ones no longer have different religions in segregated areas. $\,$